 Hedge accounting is a method of accounting where entries to adjust the fair value of a security and its opposing hedge are treated as one.
 Hedge accounting attempts to reduce the volatility created by the repeated adjustment to a financial instrument's value, known as fair value accounting or mark to market.
 This reduction in volatility is done by combining the instrument and the hedge as one entry, which offsets the opposing movements.
-For hedging relationships to which an entity applies an entity shall disclose (a) the significant interest rate benchmarks to which the entity's hedging relationships are exposed (b) the extent of the risk exposure the entity manages that is directly affected by the interest rate benchmark reform (c) how the entity is managing the process to transition to alternative benchmark rates (d) a description of significant assumptions or judgements the entity made in applying these paragraphs (for example, assumptions or judgements about when the uncertainty arising from interest rate benchmark-based cash flows); and (e) the nominal amount of the hedging instruments in those hedging relationships.
+For hedging relationships to which an entity applies an entity shall disclose (a) the significant interest rate benchmarks to which the entity's hedging relationships are exposed (b) the extent of the risk exposure the entity manages that is directly affected by the interest rate benchmark reform (c) how the entity is managing the process to transition to alternative benchmark rates (d) a description of significant assumptions or judgements the entity made in applying these paragraphs (for example, assumptions or judgements about when the uncertainty arising from interest rate benchmark reform is no longer present with respect to the timing and the amount of the interest rate benchmark-based cash flows); and (e) the nominal amount of the hedging instruments in those hedging relationships.